Radiator Springs: The Town That Inspired Flash McQueen

 | Inspiration | Route 66 and historic American towns |

-| Narrative role | Place of personal transformation for Lightning McQueen |
+| Narrative Role | Place of Lightning McQueen's personal transformation |

-| Real-life recreation | Cars Land (Disney California Adventure) |
+| Real-life Recreation | Cars Land (Disney California Adventure) |

 Read also